A Return to Love

-A Return to Love: Reflections on the Principles of A Course in Miracles (1992) is the first book by Marianne Williamson, and concerns the 1976 book A Course in Miracles by Helen Schucman.
-A Return to Love was a New York Times Best seller.
+A Return to Love: Reflections on the Principles of a Course in Miracles (1992) is the first book by Marianne Williamson, and concerns the 1976 book A Course in Miracles by Helen Schucman.
+A Return to Love was a New York Times best seller.

 Contents

 The book contains Williamson's reflections on the book A Course in Miracles and her thoughts on finding inner peace through love.
 Amazon.com describes its theme as "how we each can become a miracle worker by accepting God and by the expression of love in our daily lives."

 The book is divided into two main parts, Principles and Practice.
-The Principles section has chapters entitled "Hell", "God", "You", "Surrender" and "Miracles".
-The Practice section has chapters "Relationships", "Body", "Work" and "Heaven".
+The Principles section has chapters entitled "Hell", "God", "You", "Surrender", and "Miracles".
+The Practice section has chapters "Relationships", "Body", "Work", and "Heaven".

 In each chapter, Williamson defines certain concepts.
 For example, she defines "darkness" as internalized fear.
 Williamson also provides personal experiences and anecdotes to further explain the concepts.
 Strong Christian references are woven throughout the book.

-The book is written with the understanding that the reader will have a working knowledge of religious concepts.
-Some of Williamson's explanations are not mainstream Christian theology views.
-For example, in chapter 3 ("You"), section 2 ("The divine mind"), when referring to Christ she writes "The word 'Christ' is a psychological term.
+The book is written with the understanding that the reader would have a working knowledge of religious concepts.
+Some of Williamson's explanations are not mainstream Christian theological views.
+For example, in chapter 3 ("You"), section 2 ("The divine mind"), when referring to Christ, she writes, "The word 'Christ' is a psychological term.
 No religion has a monopoly on the truth.
 Christ refers to the common thread of divine love that is the core and essence of every human mind."